Lori Mattix: Life as a groupie

-At the age of 13, Mattix began frequenting clubs on Sunset Strip with her friend Sable Starr, particularly the Rainbow Bar and Grill, the Whisky a Go Go, and Rodney Bingenheimer's English Disco.
+At the age of 13, in 1972, Mattix began frequenting clubs on the Sunset Strip in West Hollywood with her friend Sable Starr, particularly the Rainbow Bar and Grill, the Whisky a Go Go and Rodney Bingenheimer's English Disco.

 Jimmy Page

-In June 1972, while Led Zeppelin were in Los Angeles for their 1972 North American tour, the 13-year-old Mattix began a relationship with Led Zeppelin guitarist Jimmy Page.
-Mattix claims the relationship began by her being "basically kidnapped" by Led Zeppelin's tour manager Richard Cole and brought to Page's hotel room.
-According to Rolling Stone, Page went to great lengths to keep the relationship a secret due to the possibility of being arrested for statutory rape.
+In June of 1972, the members of Led Zeppelin were in Los Angeles for their 1972 North American tour.
+While there, Mattix met 28-year-old guitarist Jimmy Page for the first time at the Hyatt hotel where the band was staying, according to Mattix's 2015 interview with Thrillist.
+Page approached Mattix and introduced himself by the hotel's pool.

+Later that evening, the band's manager, Peter Grant, spotted Mattix and her groupie friends at the Rainbow Bar and Grill.
+He insisted she come with him.
+A limo then drove her back to the Hyatt to meet with Page in his room.
+In a 2009 interview, Mattix claimed she lost her virginity to Page during that encounter.
+This was the beginning of her sexual, romantic relationship with Page despite being fourteen.
+California's age of sexual consent was 18 at the time and still is.
+Because of this, according to Rolling Stone, Page feared charges of statutory rape and went to great lengths to hide his association with Mattix.

-At the insistence of Led Zeppelin's manager, Peter Grant, Mattix was kept in a locked hotel room with a security guard at the door during the band's subsequent U.S. touring.
-Mattix did not travel with Led Zeppelin while they were on tour but she claimed Page stationed himself in Los Angeles and would frequently fly back there to see her between concerts in the band's private jet, The Starship, and whenever Page returned to England, Mattix says he called her every day.
+Grant insisted on keeping Mattix in a locked hotel room with a security guard at the door during the band's subsequent U.S. touring.
+Mattix did not travel with Led Zeppelin while they were on tour, but she claimed Page stationed himself in Los Angeles and would frequently fly back there to see her between concerts in the band's private jet, The Starship.
+Whenever Page returned to England, Mattix says he called her every day.

-According to Mattix, after they had been together for a year, Page was willing to be seen in public with her and began bringing her to concerts.
-Their relationship lasted for more than two years, ending in 1975.
-Mattix claimed she ended the relationship when she was 16 years old after finding Page in bed with Bebe Buell.
+Page's sexual relationship with the underage Mattix lasted for more than two years, ending in 1975 when Mattix was 16.
+Mattix claimed she ended the relationship after finding Page in bed with Bebe Buell.
 Buell gave an alternate version of these events, claiming that despite the fact that Mattix "had given herself exclusively to Jimmy (Page) from age 14 to 16," she was barred by Page's security from seeing him once he began dating Buell.

 Lori Mattix is said by Led Zeppelin biographers to have been referenced by the band in the song "Sick Again", specifically with the lyrics:

-However, Robert Plant has said that he wrote the song in general about the many underaged groupies with whom the band were acquainted on their 1973 US Tour, whom he felt sorry for.
+However, Robert Plant has said that he wrote the song in general about the many underage groupies with whom the band were acquainted on their 1973 US Tour.